Abhijit-Kayande/GeofenceTracker/README.md

 The purpose of this design is that each class should have single responsibility and different functionalities should be separated effectively.
 This will be easier in maintaining and expanding the Product.

 **LocationManager -** The Core Location implementation is in this class.
-This class Requests the location permission from user and track given circular regions and also notifies about them.
+This class Requests the location permission from the user and track given circular regions and also notifies about them.

+**GeofenceManager -** This class manages the Core Data stack and performs Save and Update operations on Geofence model.

+**GeofenceTracker -** This class handles the interaction between Geofence Manager and Location Manager.
+It hides all the complexity and provides a simple interface.

+**ViewController -** The ViewController uses Geofence Tracker to add new circular regions.
+It handles the UI using NSFetchedResultsController, provided by Geofence Tracker, and update the UI on real-time using NSFetchedResultsControllerDelegate methods.